xuri/excelize-doc/en/utils.md

 err := f.AutoFilter("Sheet1", "A1", "D4", "")
 ```

-Example 2, filter data in an autofilter:
+Example 2, filter data in an auto filter:

 ```go
 err := f.AutoFilter("Sheet1", "A1", "D4", `{"column":"B","expression":"x != blanks"}`)
 ```

-`column` defines the filter columns in a autofilter range based on simple criteria
+`column` defines the filter columns in an auto filter range based on simple criteria.

 It isn't sufficient to just specify the filter condition.
 You must also hide any rows that don't match the filter condition.
 Rows are hidden using the [`SetRowVisible()`](sheet.md#SetRowVisible) method.
 Excelize can't filter rows automatically since this isn't part of the file format.

-Setting a filter criteria for a column:
+Setting filter criteria for a column:

 `expression` defines the conditions, the following operators are available for setting the filter criteria: